snowieeeee/IBM-Applied-Data-Science-Capstone/README.md

 SQL queries are leveraged to perform exploratory data analysis, gaining insights into the data from different angles.
 SQL allows for efficient data querying and analysis.

-### EDA with Visualization Lab
+### EDA with Visualization
 Exploratory data analysis continues with the use of Python data visualization libraries.
 Informative charts, graphs, and visualizations are created to analyze relationships and uncover patterns and trends.

 ### Interactive Visual Analytics with Folium

 Using Folium to create interactive maps and visualize spatial data related to rocket launches and landing sites.

-### Dashboard Application (Code)
+### Dashboard Application

-Interactive dashboards are developed using Plotly Dash to present the findings and analysis results in an easily digestible format.
-The code for these dashboards is included in this repository.
+Developing interactive dashboards using Plotly Dash to present the findings and analysis results in an easily digestible format.

 ### Predictive Analysis - Machine Learning Lab